citydude2000/BabySitterKata/Readme.md.txt

 	Since the tests are commented out, this version is NOT checked in.
 6) Version 6 provides full code implementation to successfully handle incorrect data input.
     Checked in.
+7) Version 7 is the final release which allows the user to input command line parameters for start, stop, and family ID and provides useful output information for the user.
+	Final version checked in.